10 Ways to Bounce Back After Holiday Shopping

 If you’re waking up with a holiday spending hangover today, you’re not alone.
-According to the Experian Holiday Shopping Survey, 60 percent of adults say holiday shopping puts a big strain on their finances.
+Holiday shopping puts a big strain on finances.

 “We have Black Friday, then dark January,” said Rod Griffin, director of public education at Experian.
 Consumers tend to find themselves trying to dig themselves out of debt and get back on track financially in the new year.
 This is typically because they spend more than they expect to during the holidays and use credit to fund their shopping.